Manish-Giri/article-ite/README.md

+# ARTICLE-ITE

+#### What is this?

+This is intended to be a full-stack web app for article management, built on the MERN stack.
+This includes Redux for state management.

+Work-In-Progrss :)

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>